tisem-digital-marketing/2021-smwa/docs/index.md

 ## Slack Chat

-Discussion with the instructors and with your peers will take place on [Slack](https://slack.com/).
+Discussion with the instructors and with your peers will take place on the [Slack](https://slack.com/) messaging platform.

-Click [here]() to be redirected to the Slack login page for our course.
+* [Sign up](https://tisem-smwa.slack.com/signup#/) to our Slack chat by creating an account with your `@tilburguniversity.edu` email address
-You should be able to log in using your `@tilburguniversity.edu` email address.
+* [Log in](https://tisem-smwa.slack.com/) once you have created an account.

-Contact us if you cannot log in.
+Contact us via email if you cannot sign up or log in.